os-climate/OS-Climate-Community-Hub/MEETING_LIST.md

 ## **Note:**

-All meetings are open and anyone is welcome to attend. **Please access the [Community Calendar](https://west.exch092.serverdata.net/owa/calendar/f55f275b1e724cc49b5a52f50c30a11f@os-climate.org/022d1c0017744eebbf9f14f737493bd67046415453482209411/calendar.html) to obtain the link to one of the meetings below and/or contact _Evan Harrison (<eharrison@linuxfoundation.org>)_ to be subscribed to the related group distro and receive a calendar invite.**
+All meetings are open and anyone is welcome to attend. **Please access the [Community Calendar](https://west.exch092.serverdata.net/owa/calendar/f55f275b1e724cc49b5a52f50c30a11f@os-climate.org/022d1c0017744eebbf9f14f737493bd67046415453482209411/calendar.html) to obtain the link to one of the meetings below and/or contact _Jenn Bonner (<jbonner@linuxfoundation.org>)_ to be subscribed to the related group distro and receive a calendar invite.**

 ### All Hands - Lead: Truman Semans